Vietnam.vn - Nền tảng quảng bá Việt Nam

 The restaurant has only nine seats, but sells 1,200 rice balls a day.
 Ms. Ukon said some customers have to wait up to eight hours.
 "When I was young, onigiri was something people made at home.
 Now people buy them outside."

-Ms. Yumiko Ukon serves rice balls at the Onigiri Bongo restaurant in Otsuka ward, Tokyo, December 2023.
+Ms. Yumiko Ukon serves rice balls at Onigiri Bongo restaurant, Otsuka ward, Tokyo, December 2023.
 Photo: AFP

 The Japanese have been eating onigiri rice balls for over a millennium.
-Onigiri are small, portable foods that have become popular as a snack.
-Samurais used to carry onigiri into battle.
-Today, onigiri can be found in convenience stores all over Japan.
+Onigiri are small, portable meals that samurai carried into battle with.
+Today, onigiri can be found in convenience stores across Japan.

-In 2019, the Michelin Guide added Tokyo's oldest Onigiri Asakusa Yadoroku to its list, which has significantly raised the status of onigiri.
+In 2019, the Michelin Guide added Tokyo's oldest rice ball restaurant, Onigiri Asakusa Yadoroku, to its list.
+This event significantly raised the status of onigiri.

-"Since then, diners have started to see rice balls as a quality dish, instead of just seeing them as a common everyday food," said Yusuke Nakamura, president of the Japan Onigiri Association.
+"Since then, diners have started to regard rice balls as a quality dish, instead of just seeing them as a common everyday food," said Yusuke Nakamura, president of the Japan Onigiri Association.

 In 2022, onigiri was the second-best-selling instant food in Japan, behind only bento boxes.
-Figures from the Ministry of Internal Affairs show that Japanese people have increased their spending on onigiri and other ready-made rice dishes by 66% over the past two decades.
-Following Michelin's decision, the number of onigiri restaurants has also increased rapidly.
+Data from the Ministry of Internal Affairs shows that Japanese people increased their spending on onigiri and other ready-made rice dishes by 66% over the past two decades.
+Following Michelin's decision, the number of onigiri restaurants also increased rapidly.

 Japanese diners choose onigiri at Taro Tokyo Onigiri, December 2023.
 Photo: AFP

-The onigiri craze was also fueled by increased demand for takeaway meals during the Covid-19 pandemic, followed by inflation, causing office workers to "tighten their wallets" for lunch.
+The onigiri craze was also fueled by increased demand for takeaway meals during the Covid-19 pandemic, followed by inflation, causing office workers to tighten their purse strings for lunch.

 President Nakamura explained that domestic rice prices have been relatively stable, while imported grains such as wheat have become expensive due to the war in Ukraine.